MacMiniVault/Mac-Scripts/setupscript/tententwo.md

 OS X 10.10.2 fix

-Open terminal and run this command
+Open terminal and run this command:

 	bash  <(curl -Ls http://git.io/bWOP)

-(enter your admin password and reboot when complete)
+*(enter your admin password and reboot when complete)*